 Molecular images from Structure Summary pages and screenshots should cite the RCSB PDB and PDB entry:

-Images created using PDB data and other software should cite the PDB ID and the molecular graphics program used.
+Images created using PDB data and other software should cite the PDB ID, the corresponding structure publication, and the molecular graphics program.

 Molecule of the Month illustrations are available under a CC-BY-4.0 license.
 Attribution should be given to David S. Goodsell and RCSB PDB.
 Molecule of the Month articles are copyrighted by RCSB PDB and the article authors.
 Text can be reprinted with permission, with attribution, and without the right to manipulate or change content.
 Contact firstname.lastname@example.org for permission.

 Individual Molecule of the Month articles may be referenced using a Digital Object Identifier (DOI) with format: 10.2210/rcsb_pdb/mom_YYYY_MM, where YYYY is the year, and MM the number of the month (one or two digits).

 The reference for the Molecule of the Month series is:

 The RCSB PDB "Molecule of the Month": Inspiring a Molecular View of Biology (2015) PLoS Biol 13(5): e1002140. doi: 10.1371/journal.pbio.1002140

 Brookhaven National Laboratory (BNL) PDB ceased operation on June 30, 1999.
 The original journal reference for the BNL PDB is: F.C.
 Bernstein, T.F.
 Koetzle, G.J.B.
 Williams, E.F.
 Meyer Jr., M.D.
 Brice, J.R.
 Rodgers, O. Kennard, T. Shimanouchi, M. Tasumi (1977) The Protein Data Bank: a computer-based archival file for macromolecular structures.
 J. Mol.
 Biol.
 112: 535-542.